O's reliever Castro robbed at gunpoint in D.R.

 Miguel Castro, a 25-year-old reliever for the Baltimore Orioles, says he was robbed at gunpoint in his native Dominican Republic and is lucky to be alive.

-In a post in Spanish on Instagram, Castro wrote that he was attacked by two people who robbed him of his chain.
+In a post in Spanish to Instagram on Tuesday, Castro wrote that he was attacked by two people who robbed him of his chain.

 In a statement, Orioles general manager Mike Elias said the team has been in contact with Castro and is "very thankful that he is safe."